gasolin/gaia/apps/settings/README.md

 - hide:       called when the panel is navigated out of the viewport
 - beforeShow: called when the panel is about to be navigated to into the viewport
 - beforeHide: called when the panel is about to be navigated out of the viewport
-- init:       called at the first time the beforeShow function gets called
+- init:       called at the first time when the beforeShow function gets called
 - uninit:     called when cleanup

-onShow, onHide, onBeforeShow, onBeforeHide, onInit, and onUninit are called respectively in the basic functions.
+The internal functions, _onShow, _onHide, _onBeforeShow, _onBeforeHide, _onInit, and _onUninit, are called respectively in the basic functions.
 The syntax of the functions are:
 ```sh
   function onShow(panelElement [, showOptions])
   function onHide()